shuntps/mern-auth-v4/README.md

 - 🔒 IP tracking and history
 - 🔒 Account ban/unban functionality

+#### Frontend contract: CSRF errors

+- When CSRF validation is blocked by the failure threshold, the API returns an error with `code: CSRF_BLOCKED`, sets the `Retry-After` header (seconds), and includes `{ retryAfterSeconds }` in the error `details`.
+- See docs/frontend-csrf.md for a sample Axios interceptor that backs off on `CSRF_BLOCKED` using `Retry-After`, refreshes the CSRF token, and retries once.

 ### User Management

 - 👤 User profiles with avatar upload